p00temkin/arctang/README.md

 	 [#4] No unit name value specified in the ASA
    ```

-### Transfer an ASA Asset
+### Creating a wallet

-In order to transfer or mint ASAs we need an Algorand account to work from.
-We can create a named wallet account using the WALLETCONFIG action
+In order to transfer, mint or reconfigure ASAs we need an Algorand account to work from.
+We can create a named wallet using the WALLETCONFIG action

    ```
 	java -jar ./arctang.jar